-Za’ika, they call people who stammer za’ika in Russia.
-In Russia, we brand people with a condition.
+Za’ika, they call people who stammer in Russia.
+We brand people with a condition.
 Kosoi if you’re crossed-eyed or shliop-noga if you limp.

 “Do you remember your name?” a curvy nurse in a white coat and a long white cap says.
 She wears a strawberry-red lipstick on her Gypsy lips and a thin golden necklace.